 Missouri Beneficiary Deed™

-This Missouri Beneficiary Deed website has been created to provide Missouri homeowners and real estate owners with a simple and affordable method to avoid the probate process for all of their Missouri real estate holdings.
+This Missouri Beneficiary Deed™ website has been created to provide Missouri real estate owners with a simple and affordable method to avoid the probate process for all of their Missouri real estate holdings.
 A Missouri Beneficiary Deed™ is a Beneficiary Deed which is custom-drafted based upon current Missouri law and the specific information you provide in your request.
 To learn more please review the Information and Instructions as set forth on the pages of this website.

-7. By law a Missouri Beneficiary Deed will terminate upon the sale of the real property by the owner.
+7. By law a Beneficiary Deed will terminate upon the sale of the real estate by the owner.